-In 2011, Hull & Associates, Inc and the City of Akron entered into an agreement to recover landfill gas from this former site to utilize in producing electricity for the adjacent cityowned waste-water treatment plant.
-The project will produce approximately 6,000 megawatt hours of electricity annually, or about 26 percent of the wastewater plant annual electric requirements.
-The closed landfill produces approximately 15,000 standard cubic feet per hour of landfill gas which is currently burned off.
+In 2011, Hull & Associates, Inc and the City of Akron entered into an agreement to recover landfill gas from the closed Hardy Road Municipal Landfill for the production of electricity for the adjacent city-owned Water Reclamation Facility.
+The project produces approximately 6,000 megawatt hours of electricity annually, or about 25 percent of the wastewater plant annual electric requirements.
+The closed landfill produces approximately 15,000 standard cubic feet per hour of landfill gas which was previously flared to atmosphere.